-America marks Juneteenth as protests bring new attention
+Amid protests for racial justice, Juneteenth gets new renown

 “We didn’t just learn about Juneteenth.
 Other people just learned about Juneteenth,” said Charity Dean, director of Detroit’s office of Civil Rights, Inclusion and Opportunity, who spoke at an event that drew hundreds of people Friday.
 “We’re here today because this is a black city, and we are excited to be black in this city and to make change.”

 As the protests force more and more Americans to grapple with racism in the country's past and present, some places that didn't already mark Juneteenth as a paid holiday moved in recent days to do so, including New York state and Huntington, West Virginia.
-South Dakota’s Republican Gov. Kristi Noem proclaimed Friday as Juneteenth Day, although that does not make it a state-recognized holiday.

 In Tennessee, Republican Gov. Bill Lee signed a proclamation Friday to recognize Juneteenth Day.
-The move came a week after Republican lawmakers voted to keep in place a day commemorating Confederate general and early Ku Klux Klan leader Nathan Bedford Forrest but remove the governor’s responsibility to sign the annual proclamation for it.
+The move came the week after Republican lawmakers voted to keep in place a day commemorating Confederate general and early Ku Klux Klan leader Nathan Bedford Forrest but remove the governor’s responsibility to sign the annual proclamation for it.
 Lee had proposed eliminating the day but said lawmakers made a step in the right direction.

 The protests have also already started to yield concrete results.
 Colorado Gov. Jared Polis signed into law a broad police accountability bill that bans chokeholds, requires police body cameras and removes legal barriers that protect officers from lawsuits.
 Wisconsin Gov. Tony Evers called on the Legislature to ban chokeholds and make other reforms.
 Both are Democrats.